House Tour

-My house, like most people’s, is a work in progress that will probably never truly be “done.”
-I enjoy many aspects of my home, even though there are many things I’d love to change too.
+This house, like most people’s, was a work in progress was never truly “done.”
+I enjoyed many aspects of this home, even though there are many things I’d love to change too.
 My house was built in 2004 as a custom home for a builder and his wife.
 They lived in it while they built it (we were told by a neighbor) until they ran out of money, which meant that they used cheaper materials to finish the house.
 We were told that the wife really loved the house, but her husband needed the money so they sold it.
 It was bought by a company who tried to flip it (without updating anything), who eventually went into foreclosure a year and a half later.
 We toured the home, and we were frankly floored by the amount of space for the money.
 Our offer was approved (out of three they received), and we were ecstatic!
 Well, I was anyway.
 I think with compounding fears about the economy (the stock market hadn’t crashed yet) and being able to really live in the home and see its flaws tempered my husband’s feelings.

 Front View